Pond logo

 There's nothing cutting edge here!
 I just find this kind of thing fun sometimes and it's nice to keep a history of designs to look through once in a while.

-The first commercial use of Artisan is by Comuniart, using a theme designed in Photoshop by the site's owner which I then implemented for the real site.
+The first commercial use of Artisan is by Comuniart, using themes designed in Photoshop by the site's owner which I implemented for the real site.

 Valid HTML 4.0 Valid CSS